sofernandes/cloud-logger/README.md

 In the streamlit application the user will be able to acess:
 - Real life plot of the acquired signal
 - Data visualization: Plots sonogram, frequency domain signal (FFT) and spectrogram.
 The signal can be filtered with desired low-cut and high-cut frequency and the result will be shown on said graphs.
 - Features: visualization of different features related to sound.
+Some examples of features are: chroma, zero crossing rate, etc.

 The architecture diagram is as follows: